exasol/sphinx-github-pages-generator/doc/user_guide/user_guide.rst

 ---------------------------

 This Project uses Sphinx for the generation of the documentation.
-Therefore, all files you want to use as a source for your documenation have to be compatible with Spinx.
-You can find Shpinx's documentation `here <https://www.sphinx-doc.org/en/master/>`_.
+Therefore, all files you want to use as a source for your documentation have to be compatible with Spinx.
+You can find Sphinx's documentation `here <https://www.sphinx-doc.org/en/master/>`_.

 In general:

 You will need a base directory for your documentation source files.
-We use "repository_root/doc", but you can set it to another folder.
+We use "repository_root/doc", but you can set it to another folder (Please set the source_dir parameter accordingly.
+It defaults to /doc/).
 Inside the documentation root directory, you need at least a minimal "conf.py" to configure Sphinx and a "index.rst" for Sphinx to use as a root for your documentation.
 You can use :code:`sphinx-quickstart` to generate stubs for these.